 It's estimated that US banks spend more than $1 billion a year on compliance.
 In some cases, it accounts for more than 10% of a bank's operating costs.
 In Europe, the average cost of compliance for banks is estimated at 4% of total revenue – but is expected to rise to 10% by 2022.

-Voice technology provides significant improvements to contact center efficiency and regulatory compliance in organizations, as well as improving customer experience.
+Regulatory compliance in organizations, as well as improving customer experience.
 Evaluating insights across all customer touchpoints allows organizations to analyze and identify areas of improvement and best practice.
 These insights can be used to boost contact center efficiency and provide customers with what they want, when they want it – and how they want it.

 Customer experience matters more than ever, with regulators affected by what consumers say about organizations – and, in turn, consumers affected by what regulators say.